Coronavirus: guidance for students and staff

 I'm a prospective student - where can I find more information?

-We will continue to keep this web page updated.
-Should there be any major changes we will inform the community directly.
+We will continue to keep this web page updated and if there are any significant changes, we will be in touch via email.

-Further advice and updates are also available on these sites:
+You can find further advice and updates on these websites:

 - Public Health England